 There is generally a rapid decline in swelling after the first week.
 Swelling after a rhinoplasty often persists for several weeks to months.
 It may take up to a full year to see the final results of a rhinoplasty.

-Generally black eyes and swelling under the eyes is a result from the need to break the nasal bones during the rhinoplasty procedure.
+Generally, black eyes and swelling under the eyes are a result of the need to break the nasal bones during the rhinoplasty procedure.
 Darkening under the eyes usually dramatically improves several days after the procedure.
 Dr. Shridharani will review your surgical plan with you during your consultation.